 AeroPress paper filters allow more pressure with a coarser grind.
 This combined with the greater filtration capability of paper filters will result in a cleaner, lighted body cup.

 Metallic filter disks allow coffee to pass through easier, this means faster extraction.
 To compensate for this, you need to grind finer.
 A finer grind will give you more body.

 We wrote a great tutorial on how to brew AeroPress coffee.
-Like all our other tutorials, is a very detailed How To, and goes into technical details to help you understand the process.
+Like all our other tutorials, this is a very detailed How-To and goes into technical details to help you understand the process.
 Give it a read.

 Able Brewing Metal Disk Filter for AeroPress

 - The disk can be used for years if cleaned up properly.
 Is thick enough and is very hard to bend/damage.